Lightmaster: Fictional character biography

-Edward Lansky is a physics professor and vice-chancellor at Empire State University who turned to crime in an attempt to gain money.
-As the Lightmaster, Lansky employs Kraven the Hunter and the Tarantula to help him kidnap several government officials.
-The three are defeated by Spider-Man, who foils the plot and electrocutes Lightmaster, inadvertently transforming him into an energy being who requires constant exposure to light to survive.
+Edward Lansky was born in New York City.
+He is a physics professor and vice-chancellor of Empire State University who turns to crime to prevent budget cuts that would have negatively affected the university.
+As the Lightmaster, Lansky employs Kraven the Hunter and Tarantula to help him kidnap several government officials who had initiated the budget cuts.
+The three are defeated by Spider-Man, who foils the plot and electrifies Lightmaster's suit.